 Best Online Criminal Justice Programs in Boone, NC (2026)

 Boone, North Carolina has a population of about 19,534.
 The city’s median household income is $28,633 (Census ACS 2023, 5-year).
 About 53.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Boone, with tuition ranging from $2,537 to $15,625 per year.
+Our directory has 62 accredited schools offering criminal justice programs near Boone, with tuition ranging from $2,537 to $15,625 per year for indexed programs.
 In North Carolina, the top-earning criminal justice-related role is Attorney at a median $124,880 annually (BLS, May 2024).

 Closest Criminal Justice Schools to Boone